krutagna31/next-auth/README.md

-# Next.js Template
+# Next Auth

-A starter template repository with next.js using app router, pre-configured with typescript, tailwind css and shadcn/ui.
+A project to explore authentication in next.js using nextauth.

 ## Table of contents